 “Seeing someone like me do this and make a cross-country move as if it’s the most natural thing in the world has helped a number of people I’m aware of,” Patricia reports.
 When they finish raising their children and perhaps can afford to take a sabbatical from a full-time job, they may think of Patricia and go for their next challenge.

-At 66, Patricia hopes to find work researching, writing and lecturing about neurodiversity, specifically as it relates to behavior in children with autism and autistic traits.
+At 68, Patricia has gone into researching, writing and lecturing about neurodiversity, specifically as it relates to behavior in children with autism and autistic traits.
 She plans to stay in New York City for a few years – and then move to Paris!

 That’s just another dream she’s had, so she’s brushing up on French.
 And she hasn’t ruled out pursuing her PhD.
 But she’s now able to look back with more peace, and she’s not scared of looking ahead and growing older.